EGjoni/DRUGS/README.md

 ### What is a reasonable dose of DRµGS?

 The `dose_theta`` parameter basically just defines a maximum angle in radians by which to randomly rotate the A, Q, K, or V vectors.
-You probably shouldn't go past 0.1, but this kind of depends on which drug and where you're injecting it.
+You probably shouldn't go past 0.1, but this kind of depends on the DRµG type and injection sites.

-But this is also kind of where things get interesting.
+This is also kind of where things get interesting.
 Consider the following starting prompt:

 ```
 <s> [INST]